2022 - Local Wood

 The wood has been delivered to our storage location in Port Townsend.

-We have kept the wood in flitches so book matched boards are available.
+We have kept the wood in flitches so book matched boards were available.

-We are asking $6 per boardfoot for the wood.
-We are restricting purchases to project size.
+We asked $6 per boardfoot for the wood.
+We restricted purchases to project size.

 Our one request is that you be punctual for your appointment.
 The site is both a working shop and farm where time is tightly managed.